Appsmash89/studio/src/PROJECT_DOCUMENTATION.md

     -   When asking to add assets, provide a clear key and path.
 For example: "Add an asset with key `new-bonus-background` and path `web-assets/new-bonus-bg.webp` to the asset manifest."
     -   Always expect the `"version"` number to be incremented when this file is changed.
 5.  **Documentation is Key**: The AI is instructed to update this documentation (`src/PROJECT_DOCUMENTATION.md`) after every new feature is added.
 If you notice it has forgotten, please remind it immediately.
 A well-documented project is easier for both humans and AI to work with.

+### Don'ts (Lessons Learned from Past Mistakes)

+This section documents incorrect patterns that were previously attempted and should be avoided in future modifications to ensure a smooth and efficient development process.

+1.  **Do Not Be Inconsistent with `asset-manifest.json`**: This file is the single source of truth for external assets.
+    -   **File Formats**: Do not arbitrarily change asset file extensions unless specifically instructed.
+Maintain consistency across all asset paths.
+    -   **`baseUrl`**: The `baseUrl` dictates the location of all assets.
+Do not change it without understanding the consequences.
+An empty `baseUrl` is for local development assets in `public/`, whereas a CDN URL is for production assets.

+2.  **Avoid Unnecessary Back-and-Forth Changes**: Modifying a file, having the user correct it, and then changing it back is inefficient and frustrating.
+Ensure that any proposed change is well-understood, correct, and directly contributes to the user's request before generating the code.